CDCgov/reedfrost/docs/index.md

 \end{align*}
 $$

-This repo calculates the distribution of the final sizes of outbreaks, that is, the total number of people infected beyond the initial infections.
+The `reedfrost` package and app calculate the distribution of the final sizes of outbreaks, that is, the total number of people infected beyond the initial infections.